farsightsec/axa/README.md

 sra> exit
 ~~~

  1. `sratool 'connect sra-service@sra-eft.sie-remote.net':` we put our
     first `sratool` subcommand on the command line of `sratool` itself.
-This is a
+This is
-shortcut that allows the first subcommand to come from the command line, while
+    a shortcut that allows the first subcommand to come from the command line,
-subsequent subdomains wil come from the control terminal.
+    while subsequent subdomains wil come from the control terminal.
  2. `sra> count 5`: we again asked for a limit of five total records
  3. `sra> limit 1 5`: this time we asked the remote end to limit our output to
     one message per second and report every 5 seconds.
  4. `sra> channel 204 on`: as before, switch on channel 204
-5. `sra> 10 watch ch=204`: as before, watch channel 204
+ 5. `sra> 1 watch ch=204`: as before, watch channel 204
  6. `MISSED`: We then saw one message from channel 204, followed immediately
-by a loss marker showing that 2299 messages could not be sent to us because of
+    by a loss marker showing that 2299 messages could not be sent to us because
-our rate limit.
-Note that loses due to rate limits are counted independently
+    of our rate limit.
+Note that loses due to rate limits are counted
-from losses due to congestion.
-After four more messages containing channel 204
+    independently from losses due to congestion.
+After four more messages
-data, our packet count limit was reached.
-We received one more rate limit report
+    containing channel 204 data, our packet count limit was reached.
+We received
-before terminating `sratool`.
+    one more rate limit report before terminating `sratool`.

-### 3. sratunnel+nmsgtool
+### 3. Tunnel SIE traffic with sratunnel and nmsgtool
 Here we introduce `sratunnel` and send some packets to a local endpoint and
 view them with `nmsgtool` and watch packet flow via `tcpdump`.

-First let's invoke `sratunnel`:
+First we invoke `sratunnel`:

 ~~~
-$ sratunnel -s 'ssh sra-service@sra-eft.sie-remote.net' -c ch212 -w 'ch=212' \
+$ sratunnel -s 'ssh sra-service@sra.sie-remote.net' -c ch212 \
-    -o nmsg:127.0.0.1,5000 &
+-w 'ch=212' -o nmsg:127.0.0.1,5000 &
-[2]+ sratunel ...
+[2]+ sratunnel ...
 ~~~

 Next let's have a look what this looks like using `tcpdump`: